-Corporate Governance Comment

-The Partnership will require an effective corporate governance framework.
+Comment Corporate Governance The Partnership will require an effective corporate governance framework.
 This may vary depending on the reason for establishing the Partnership, how it is to be formed and managed and the degree of independence that it is to have from its participating members.
 Clearly, the corporate governance arrangements should be proportionate to the partnership.
 The arrangements should include clear, written, and agreed answers to all the questions in this checklist.

-In addition, they may need to address some, o r all, of the following areas:

-a.
-Budget requirements

-Receipts and payments, including petty cash

-c.
-Salaries and wages

-d.
-Travel and subsistence

-e.
-Accounting procedures

-f.
-Contracts/purchasing including:
+In addition, they may need to address some, or all, of the following areas: a.
+Budget requirements b.
+Receipts and payments, including petty cash c.
+Salaries and wages d.
+Travel and subsistence e.
+Accounting procedures f.
+Contracts/purchasing including: i.
+Tendering ii.
+Assets h.
+Personnel procedures g.

-i.
-Tendering

-ii.
-Assets

-iii.
-Inventories/stocks

-g.
 Insurance

-h.
-Personnel procedures